Geeksfino/monitor-agent/README.md

 This project is a starter kit for building knowledge base-powered chatbots using FinClip and finclip-agent.
 It provides all the necessary setup and configuration tools to quickly deploy an agent with custom knowledge.
 The frontend chat interface can be embedded as a floating window on websites, and the backend is an Agent based on [finclip-agent](https://github.com/Geeksfino/finclip-agent).

+**Important**: When creating your own agent, make sure to follow the strict YAML format requirements for the `brain.md` file as specified in the [finclip-agent documentation](https://github.com/Geeksfino/finclip-agent#agent-brain).
+The file must only contain the top-level fields: `name`, `role`, `goal`, and `capabilities`.
+Any other structure will prevent the agent from starting correctly.

 ## Getting Started

 The setup script will automatically check for and install required dependencies.
 You only need: